Swedish Fika in the UK

 London E2 8HZ

-The newcomer to the London bakery scene!
 The lovely Bageriet is a slice of Swedish cake heaven right in the heart of London.
 Make sure you try their velvety soft and delicate Vanilla hearts and you can order a Princess Cake here too!

 24 Rose Street